No Coverage = No Refunds, No Exchanges & No Credits

 Trip Insurance Cost & Benefits?

 When shopping it helps to have an idea of what it costs to insure your trip.
-Costs and coverage vary by company and your age (when emergency medical coverage is included).
+Costs varies with coverage, trip location and length as well as your age (when emergency medical coverage is included).

 The cheapest had basic coverage and limits on valid reasons for cancellation.
 The highest cost plan was of course more generous and flexible.